FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

 Introduction
 ~~~~~~~~~~~~

-A single REV Robotics Expansion Hub has a limited amount of input/output
+A single REV Robotics Control or Expansion Hub has a limited amount of input/output
 (I/O) ports available.
 In some instances, you might want to use more
 devices than there are ports available.
 For these instances you might
 need to connect a second Expansion Hub to your first Hub to add more I/O